savageinternet/company-blog/source/_posts/2019-02-09-on-process-planning-for-tech-success-in-government.markdown

 This part depends on many factors:

 - the *development team*: Who's developing this, and what skills do they have?
 Which tools / frameworks are they most familiar with?
+- the *project*: What's the timeline and budget for the project?
+How robust does it have to be?
 - the *users*: What problem do they need solved?
 What forms do potential solutions take?
 How technically savvy are they?
 - the *organization*: What skills does the organization have access to?
 What will help them maintain the product?
+What are their requirements around security, accessibility, perfomance, open-source licensing, etc.?
+- the *tech ecosystem*: Which tools and frameworks solve the problem?
+What are the tradeoffs between them?
+Which tradeoffs make the most sense?

 You can't answer these questions without a clear direction based on user and technical research - otherwise, you're stabbing in the dark!
-Is it a webapp?
-A backend service?
-A Google Form and a spreadsheet?
-A mobile app?
-What does it need to do, in broad terms?
-What problem are you solving, and who are you solving it for?

 Getting to that stage took several weeks, a couple dozen interviews, countless email chains, face-to-face meetings with BDIT, and enough post-it notes to put some 3M exec's kids through school.

-It was a lot, but we got there!
+It took a *lot* of work, but we got to a working hypothesis:

+{% blockquote January Project Panel Slides %}
+We believe that by creating an integrated data platform for Data Supervisors and Traffic Ops, we’ll achieve a seamless count and collision request to warrant process as well as trust and shared understanding.
+{% endblockquote %}

+Given everything we'd learned, this likely meant a user-facing web application plus some eventual scripting work to automate data intake, validation, and publishing pipelines.
+From here, I could plan the webapp tech stack.

 ## Database

 [PostgreSQL](https://www.postgresql.org/) was the clear choice here.
-BDIT has extensive experience with PostgreSQL, Cloud Services was pushing projects onto PostgreSQL, Open Data is using PostgreSQL already, GCC is moving onto PostgreSQL, and so on.
-Everywhere we looked, divisions were either already either using PostgreSQL or seriously considering it.
+BDIT has extensive experience with PostgreSQL, Cloud Services offers PostgreSQL, Open Data is using PostgreSQL already, GCC is moving onto PostgreSQL, and so on.
+Everywhere we looked, divisions were either already using PostgreSQL or seriously considering it.

 It helps, of course, that PostgreSQL is a mature, well-tested database platform with excellent geospatial support through [PostGIS](https://postgis.net/).

-## webapp Server
+## Web Application Server

 Python and JavaScript were the two main candidates here, as both were supported by Cloud Services and familiar to BDIT.
 I decided on JavaScript, as I have more experience with node.js-based webapps.
 (This is a reasonable rule of thumb: all else being equal, use what you're most familiar with!)